 However, what may start as an opportunistic way to make extra money for Jay, soon becomes an unlikely relationship of convenience for both men.
 Their meetings morph into an exploration of masculine boundaries, emotional attachment and sexual risk.
 With Colm paying for Jay’s honesty and support, as his confidence and desire slowly grow.
 While, at the same time, Jay finds himself an unwitting therapist to a man whose past and present reside in a container of unspoken regret.
 The secrecy of their encounters, allowing for honesty, as a lifetime of emotions explodes into a sea of risk.

 Based on his stage play ‘Trade’ Mark O’Halloran’s screenplay delivers an intimate character study of a man on the verge of emotional and social collapse.
-His family and work life colliding with the suppressed needs of a life lived in the shadow of others.
-His need for escape and emotional connection finally finding a voice with a teenage hustler.
+His family and work-life colliding with a lifetime of suppressed needs.
+The urgent requirement for emotional connection, finding safety in the arms of a teenage hustler.

-Director Peter Mackie Burns
+Director: Peter Mackie Burns